 - Fried foods – Mount Sinai School of Medicine showed that lowering the consumption of fried food reduced inflammation in the body.
 Choose other ways of eating food.

-The Rainbow Diet written by Chris Woollams is an execellent starting point in reviewing your diet; its an eye opener and your taste buds will love you!!
+- The Rainbow Diet is an excellent starting point in reviewing your diet; its an eye opener and your taste buds will love you!!
+It will lessen you toxic load of inflammatory molecules if you eat more berries, walnuts, olive oil and fish oils.
+And only drink red wine.

 Go to: How to cut your inflammation